Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Cost Model Evaluation

-Table \ref{tab:cost-results} displays the average benignware and malware costs and the estimated cost of using each tool alongside the simulated baseline under parameters as in Table \ref{tab:cost-model-params}.
-First and foremost, the simulations provide validation of the model as all tools perform much better than the Always Alert device (accruing enormous false positive cost but minimal true positive cost) and must worse than the Perfect Detector device.
-Because malware is relatively rare (ratio of 1.16\%), the cost of Never Alerting, while still more than all actual detectors, is closer than the other two simulated baselines.
-The tool rankings show the Host Signature tool is superior, as it has no FPs and competitive time to detect.
-As we only consider the host tools for realistic stand-alone defenses, we note that even with identical initial and ongoing costs, the host based tool is superior.
-Interestingly, the Network Static detector places second because it is by far the fastest detector and has high recall both outweighing its higher FP rate (high Ave \$/Benign).
-The Network Dynamic Tool is hindered by its slow detection time (see Figure \ref{fig:tc2:malware-analysis-times}) but benefits from accuracy.
+Table \ref{tab:cost-results} displays the average benign-/malware costs and the estimated cost of using each tool alongside the simulated baseline under parameters as shown in Table \ref{tab:cost-model-params}.
+First and foremost, the simulations provide validation of the model, as all tools perform much better than the always alert simulation (accruing enormous false positive cost but minimal true positive cost) and much worse than the perfect detector device.
+Because malware is relatively rare (ratio of 1.16\%), the cost of never alerting, though still more than all actual detectors, is closer than the other two simulated baselines.
+The tool rankings show that the host signature tool is superior because it has no FPs and competitive time to detect.
+As we only consider the host tools for realistic standalone defenses, we note that even with identical initial and ongoing costs, the host signature-based tool is superior.
+Interestingly, the network static detector places second because it is by far the fastest detector and has high recall, both outweighing its higher FP rate (high Ave \$/Benign).
+The network dynamic tool is hindered by its slow detection time (Figure \ref{fig:tc2:malware-analysis-times}) but benefits from accuracy.